To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 You can see the overview for the Anemosens sensor PCB here: Anemosens Sensor PCB

-Gather the required materials
+Collect the required materials

-The STL files for 3D printing the required parts can be found in the Anemosens Git Repository at:
+The STL files for 3D printing the required parts can be found in the Anemosens Git repository at:

 - 1x M2x6 grub screw

-- 6x M2x6 countersunk screws
+- 6x M2x6 countersunk head screw

-- 3x M3x6 grub screws
+- 3x M3x6 grub screw

 - 1x M3x50 countersunk screw

-- 6x M2 thread inserts
+- 6x M2 thread insert

-- 3x M3 thread inserts
+- 3x M3 threaded insert

 - 3x cylinder magnet 5x2mm (diameter: 5mm, height: 2mm)